river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/github_topics/README.md

 Topic | Definition
 --- | ---
-**rcsfa-rc1** | The repo is associated with the RC SFA Research Campaign 1 on cumulative impacts **rcsfa-rc2** | The repo is associated with the RC SFA Research Campaign 2 on hydrobiogeochemical variability **rcsfa-rc3** | The repo is associated with the RC SFA Research Campaign 3 on watershed disturbances
+**rcsfa-st1a** | The repo is associated with the RC SFA Science Theme on hydrologic connectivity **rcsfa-st1b** | The repo is associated with the RC SFA Science Theme on DOM transport/transformation **rcsfa-st2a** | The repo is associated with the RC SFA Science Theme on batch-scale ERsed **rcsfa-st2b** | The repo is associated with the RC SFA Science Theme on reach-scale ERsed **rcsfa-st3a** | The repo is associated with the RC SFA Science Theme on within-basin allometry **rcsfa-st3a** | The repo is associated with the RC SFA Science Theme on across-basin allometry **rcsfa-rc1** | The repo is associated with the RC SFA Research Campaign 1 on cumulative impacts **rcsfa-rc2** | The repo is associated with the RC SFA Research Campaign 2 on hydrobiogeochemical variability **rcsfa-rc3** | The repo is associated with the RC SFA Research Campaign 3 on watershed disturbances